x75/smp_base/README.rst

 1.1 Dependencies
 ~~~~~~~~~~~~~~~~

-We have the standard main dependencies of numpy, scipy, matplotlib,
+The main dependencies are the standard ones such as numpy, scipy,
-and sklearn which are needed regardless.
-You can either install them
+matplotlib, and sklearn which are needed regardless.
+You can either
-via package manager
+install them via package manager

 ::